West Ohio Camps - COVID-19

 - The purpose of cohorts is to contain any potential spread of the virus to the members of a smaller group and to prevent a camp-wide outbreak.

 - All campers, staff, and volunteers sharing a cabin/bedroom must be in the same cohort.
-A cohort can include no more than two cabins/bedrooms.

 - Activity schedules and large group gatherings should be planned to avoid interaction between cohorts.